BetterCorp/service-base-config-1password/README.md

-# 1Password config module for BSB
+# 1Password module for BSB

+## To use 1password as a core config manager, add the following ENV vars:

 Add the env variable to your os / docker container:
 ```BSB_CONFIG_PLUGIN=config-1password```